dobyming/dobyming/README.md

   I have experience of Web development and bit of Mobile development.<br/>

   Enjoying UX enhancements and refactorings, not just remain on feature development.🚀<br/>
-  These Days, I have been interested in catching types strongly with TypeScript💙.<br/><br/>
+  These Days, I have been interested in developing with ReactJS💙.<br/><br/>
 </p>

 ### 👩🏼‍💻 Skills